What is Interlibrary Loan and what do I need to know before requesting an item?

 - When the item arrives we will call or send you an email.
 We will also notify you if we are unable to borrow your requested item.

 - Items may be picked up at the 1st Floor Reference Desk.

 - The lending library sets the loan period.
 Each item will be marked with a Provo City Library band that will indicate when the item is due.
 Please do not remove the band.

 - Items may be returned by either placing them in the book drop or returning them to the 1st Floor Reference Desk.

 - There is a late fee of $0.50 per day owed to the Provo City Library.
 You are also responsible for any late fees to the lending library.

 - Renewals depend on the lending library.
 If you need additional time, please check with us at least three business days before the due date.

 If you have any other questions, please contact the Reference Desk at 801-852-6661.

-- Anyone is welcome to come to the Provo Library and search the microfilm of The Daily Herald on their own.
-The machines are located on the Second Floor of the Rogers New Wing.
+- Anyone is welcome to come to the Provo City Library and search the microfilm of The Daily Herald on their own.
+The machines are located behind the 1st Floor Reference Desk of the Rogers Wing.